Day 1: The National WWII Museum in New Orleans

 Meet the Author and Dinner Discussion

-Adam Makos, author of A Higher Call will discuss the steps to researching and writing.
+A top WWII author will discuss the steps to researching and writing.

 Day 3: The National WWII Museum in New Orleans